Stability Estimates for Some Parabolic Inverse Problems With the Final Overdetermination via a New Carleman Estimate: New Elements of This Paper and Known Results

-Our comments in this and next paragraphs are about available results for parabolic CIPs with the final overdetermination.
-The Lipschitz stability estimates for the CIP for the parabolic PDE with the final overdetermination at $\left\{ t=T\right\} $ were obtained by Isakov \cite[section 9.1]{Isakov} and Prilepko, Orlovsky and Vasin \cite[section 1.2]{Prilepko}.
+Prior to the current work, CIPs for parabolic equations with the final overdetermination were considered in \cite{ImYam2,Isakov,Prilepko}.
+Lipschitz stability estimates for the CIP for the parabolic PDE with the final overdetermination at $\left\{ t=T\right\} $ were obtained by Isakov \cite[section 9.1]{Isakov} and Prilepko, Orlovsky and Vasin \cite[section 1.2 ]{Prilepko}.
 In both these references the Dirichlet boundary condition is given on the entire lateral boundary, and the Neumann boundary condition is not given on any part of that boundary.
-It is assumed in \cite{Isakov,Prilepko} that the Dirichlet boundary value problem for the corresponding elliptic operator has at most one solution.
+It is assumed in \cite {Isakov,Prilepko} that the Dirichlet boundary value problem for the associated elliptic operator has at most one solution.

-In the recent publication of Imanuvilov and Yamamoto \cite{ImYam2}, the Lipschitz stability estimate for a CIP for the parabolic PDE with the final overdetermination at $\left\{ t=T\right\} $ was obtained.
-The forward problem in \cite{ImYam2} is tha initial boundary value problem with the zero Neumann boundary condition on the entire lateral boundary.
-As the data for the CIP, the Dirichlet boundary condition on a part of the lateral boundary is given in \cite{ImYam2}, in addition to the data at $\left\{ t=T\right\} $ .
-A Carleman estimate is used in \cite{ImYam2}.
-The coefficient at the zero order term of the corresponding elliptic operator is assumed to be unknown in \cite{ImYam2}.
-Convergence arguments are used in the proof of the Lipschitz stability estimate in \cite{ImYam2}.
+In the recent publication of Imanuvilov and Yamamoto \cite{ImYam2}, the Lipschitz stability estimate for a CIP for a parabolic PDE with the final overdetermination at $\left\{ t=T\right\} $ is obtained.
+This estimate is proven in \cite{ImYam2} only for the coefficient $c\left( x\right) $ in the term $c\left( x\right) u$ of the elliptic operator, see section 3 for this operator.
+The zero Neumann boundary condition is given at the entire boundary in \cite{ImYam2}.
+In addition, the Dirichlet boundary condition is given at any small part of the boundary.
+Convergence arguments are used in \cite{ImYam2} to prove the Lipschitz stability estimate.

-We list in this and next paragraphs the main differences between the results of our paper and those of \cite{ImYam2,Isakov,Prilepko}.
-Unlike our paper, publications \cite{ImYam2,Isakov,Prilepko} do not consider the case when both Dirichlet and Neumann boundary conditions are given only on a part of the lateral boundary.
-Unlike \cite{Isakov,Prilepko}, we do not impose the condition that the Dirichlet boundary value problem for the corresponding elliptic operator would have at most one solution.
-Also, contrary to \cite {ImYam2}, we do not require that the Neumann boundary condition would be zero at the entire lateral boundary.
-Unlike \cite{ImYam2}, an arbitrary coefficient of the elliptic operator can be unknown in the current paper.

-Our proofs are significantly different from the one of \cite{ImYam2}.
-This is due to the above pronounced idea of the cancellation of parasitic integrals in the integral form of the Carleman estimate.
-Also, recall that our CWF is independent on $t$, which is not the case of the CWF of \cite {ImYam2}.
-In addition, we do not use convergence arguments in our proofs.

-There are many publications, which use the above mentioned framework of \cite {BukhKlib} for proofs of global uniqueness and stability results for coefficient inverse problems.
-Since this paper is not a survey of the method of \cite{BukhKlib}, we refer here only to a few such publications \cite {BK,BY,ImYam1,ImYam2,Isakov,Klib84,Klib92,KT,Ksurvey,KL,}.
-The idea of \cite {BukhKlib} has also found its applications in globally convergent numerical methods for CIPs, see, e.g. \cite{KL} for main numerical results as of 2021.